Ryzee119/XboxHDMI-Ryzee119/README.md

 # Original Xbox 100% Digital HDMI (Prototype)

 **Note: This is a 'working' but unfinished prototype.
 I don't plan to improve this further.
-See https://makemhz.com/products/xboxhd for a properly finished product with may more features.**
+See https://makemhz.com/products/xboxhd for a properly finished product with way more features.**

 * A few HDMI captures taken from this board are here: https://imgur.com/a/OkmB1Vs
 * This is a prototype 100% digital Original Xbox HDMI addon PCB.
 It taps into the GPU pixel bus before it enters the analog video encoder and converts it to a HDMI compliant signal.